tuttinator/transcribeme/README.md

 This gem is a Ruby wrapper for the TranscribeMe SOAP API, built on Savon, and includes some extra dangly bits for uploading to Windows Azure Blob storage.

-The DSL may change before 1.0.0 stable is released.

-Changes from prior 1.0.0 include bringing the Ruby method names in line with the actual SOAP action names.

 This gem wants to make it easy for you.
+It tries, at least.
 If you call the 'sign_in' method before initializing a session then we all know you meant to.
 We'll jump right in there and initialize it for you.

 ## Prerequisites